 Julius Baer’s purpose is to create value beyond wealth.
 And because we recognise the important role the financial sector has in transitioning to a more sustainable world, this purpose is also echoed in our sustainability strategy.
-Our ambition is to empower our clients, employees, and other stakeholders to have a positive impact, today and in the future.
-Our sustainability strategy guides us in enabling a shift in capital flows towards a more equitable future and healthier planet for the generations to come.
+Our strategy guides us in enabling a shift in capital flows towards a more equitable future and healthier planet for the generations to come.
 To achieve this, we focus on two of the most critical global challenges in transitioning towards a sustainable economy: addressing the overuse of natural resources, and addressing the underuse of human resources.

 Holistic approach